 Disease Surveillance and Reporting

-- DPH will issue its last COVID-19 report for the 2022-23 respiratory viral disease season on the Open Data Portal on June 1, 2023.
+- DPH issued its last COVID-19 report for the 2022-23 respiratory viral disease season on the Open Data Portal on June 1, 2023.
+Additional resources include:

 - COVID-19 public data reporting will resume on Oct.
 5, 2023, and continue through the winter months, as part of DPH’s respiratory surveillance reporting program.
 This new COVID-19 report will include data that are relevant to current COVID-19 disease activity and trends and integrate COVID-19 with viral respiratory surveillance reporting, including influenza.